Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Conclusion

 \section{Conclusion}

-In this study, we investigated age-related cardiovascular changes in a healthy population.
-Leveraging ECG data from 1,095 healthy subjects, we developed two models and used feature attribution methods to study their behaviour: an XGBoost model analyzing short-range ECG features and long-range HRV-features as well as an XResNet50 model processing raw ECG data, which showed comparable performance.
-Findings from the feature-based model indicated increasing heart irregularity and reduced flexibility with age, aligning with prior research.
+In this study, we investigated age-related cardiovascular changes of a healthy population.
+Leveraging ECG data from 1,095 healthy subjects, we developed two different models that work across diverse data modalities and used feature attribution methods to study their behavior: an XGBoost model analyzing short- and long-range ECG features as well as an XResNet50 model processing raw ECG data.
+Our experiments suggest that the feature-based model achieves better predictive performance in comparison with raw ECG data, which is comparable with literature performance.
+The findings from the feature-based model indicate increasing heart irregularity and reduced flexibility with age, which aligns with prior research.
 It also revealed a decline in inferred breathing rate with age and the significance of high SDANN values in older individuals.
 Notably, the deep-learning model identified the P-wave as the most important segment across all age groups.
 Our findings provide complementary insights into age-related ECG changes, whose identification is crucial for the early detection of cardiovascular diseases.
 To promote further exploration in this area of study, we release the source code underlying our study \cite{Ott_ECG-aging_2023}.